semver/semver/semver.md

 1. Major version zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.
-Incompatible API changes and new functionality might be introcuded in MINOR releases.
-PATCH releases still reserved to backwards compatible bug fixes.
+Incompatible API changes and new functionality might be introduced in incremental `0.Y.0` releases when `0.Y.Z` releases still reserved to backwards compatible bug fixes.

 1. Version 1.0.0 defines the public API.
 The way in which the version number